Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - ANNs can model complex linguistic skills without having any explicit linguistic rules encoded into them.
 - When children learn languages, they display a very typical trajectory.
 - E.g. Children make very similar types of errors at similar stages in learning grammar.
-- *Regular verbs*: verbs that you add “-ed” to make it past tense.
+- *Regular verbs*: verbs that you add "-ed" to make it past tense.
 - *Irregular verbs*: verbs that aren’t regular.
 E.g. take/took, bring/brought.
 - When children learn these verbs, they go through three principle stages.
 - First stage